earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 Circle CI offers 400,000 build credits per month to any open-source public repository. &nbsp;This is their free plan and limits concurrency to 1 job at a time.
 They also have an easy GitHub integration and no application process. &nbsp;

-They also allow use of the free plan with private repositories.
+They also allow use of the [free plan](https://circleci.com/open-source/) with private repositories.
 This makes it a great choice if your project is not actually open-source.
-More details [can be found here](https://circleci.com/open-source/).

 ### Best Option: GitHub Actions